ZhuoyuanZheng/sa-sdk-android/README.md

 # Sensors Analytics

-This is the official Android SDK for Sensors Analytics.
+This is a 3th party Android SDK for Sensors Analytics.

 ## Easy Installation